glapadre/carbon-github-pages-vite-template/README.md

 # `@carbon/ibm-products` starter template (vite)

-This template will scaffold an application using Carbon v11, Carbon for IBM Products and Github Pages.
+This template will scaffold an application using Carbon v11, Carbon for IBM Products and Github Pages (IBM Internal).
 Use this template to jump start your application with a completely pre-configured setup using `vite`.

 There is a prerequisite of having `degit` installed in order to get this template.
 To learn more about `degit`, see their [repository](https://github.com/Rich-Harris/degit).